-- R605.4 When providing an internal audit service to an audit client, the firm shall be satisfied that: - (a) The client designates an appropriate and competent resource, preferably within senior management, to: - (i) Be responsible at all times for internal audit activities; and - (ii) Acknowledge responsibility for designing, implementing, monitoring and maintaining internal control. - (b) The client's management or those charged with governance reviews, assesses and approves the scope, risk and frequency of the internal audit services; - (c) The client's management evaluates the adequacy of the internal audit services and the findings resulting from their performance; - (d) The client's management evaluates and determines which recommendations resulting from internal audit services to implement and manages the implementation process; and - (e) The client's management reports to those charged with governance the significant findings and recommendations resulting from the internal audit services. - 605.4 A1 Paragraph R600.7 precludes a firm or a network firm from assuming a management responsibility.
-Performing a significant part of the client's internal audit activities increases the possibility that firm or network firm personnel providing internal audit services will assume a management responsibility. - 605.4 A2 Examples of internal audit services that involve assuming management responsibilities include: - Setting internal audit policies or the strategic direction of internal audit activities. - Directing and taking responsibility for the actions of the entity's internal audit employees. - Deciding which recommendations resulting from internal audit activities to implement. - Reporting the results of the internal audit activities to those charged with governance on behalf of management. - Performing procedures that form part of the internal control, such as reviewing and approving changes to employee data access privileges. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - Performing outsourced internal audit services, comprising all or a substantial portion of the internal audit function, where the firm or network firm is responsible for determining the scope of the internal audit work; and might have responsibility for one or more of the matters noted above. - 605.4 A3 When a firm uses the work of an internal audit function in an audit engagement, ISAs require the performance of procedures to evaluate the adequacy of that work.
-Similarly, when a firm or network firm accepts an engagement to provide internal audit services to an audit client, the results of those services might be used in conducting the external audit.
-This creates a selfreview threat because it is possible that the audit team will use the results of the internal audit service for purposes of the audit engagement without: - (a) Appropriately evaluating those results; or
+- R605.3 Paragraph R400.13 precludes a firm or a network firm from assuming a management responsibility when providing an internal audit service to an audit client, the firm shall be satisfied that: - (a) The client designates an appropriate and competent resource, who reports to those charged with governance to: - (i) Be responsible at all times for internal audit activities; and - (ii) Acknowledge responsibility for designing, implementing, monitoring and maintaining internal control. - (b) The client reviews, assesses and approves the scope, risk and frequency of the internal audit services; - (c) The client evaluates the adequacy of the internal audit services and the findings resulting from their performance; - (d) The client evaluates and determines which recommendations resulting from internal audit services to implement and manages the implementation process; and - (e) The client reports to those charged with governance the significant findings and recommendations resulting from the internal audit services. - Performing part of the client's internal audit activities increases the possibility that individuals within the firm or network firm providing internal audit services will assume a management responsibility. - 605.3A2 Examples of internal audit services that involve assuming management responsibilities include: - Setting internal audit policies or the strategic direction of internal audit activities - Directing and taking responsibility for the actions of the entity's internal audit employees. - Deciding which recommendations resulting from internal audit activities to implement. - Reporting the results of the internal audit activities to those charged with governance on behalf of management. - Performing procedures that form part of the internal control, such as reviewing and approving changes to employee data access privileges. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - Performing outsourced internal audit services, comprising all or a substantial portion of the internal audit function, where the firm or network firm is responsible for determining the scope of the internal audit work; and might have responsibility for one or more of the matters noted above.